Kayode Soyinka: Career and success

 When Kayode finished at BBHS, he picked a clerical job with PZ Cussons Nigeria Plc in Ilupeju, Lagos.
 In 1976, at 18, Kayode signed as a cub Reporter with Sketch Newspapers in Ibadan.
 He served Sketch Newspapers in Ibadan and Benin City.
 The management of Sketch awarded him a scholarship to study at the College of Journalism, Fleet Street, London.
 Soyinka studied here between 1978 and 1979, and was appointed the London Correspondent of Sketch newspapers.

 Having settled in England, Kayode established himself as the U.K. correspondent of Nigerian dailies such as the newly established Concord Newspaper.
 From there, he became the General Editor of Africa Now and London Bureau Chief of Newswatch magazine.

 His employment by Concord group of newspapers as the pioneer London Correspondent in 1980 kicked off a relationship with one of his mentors, Chief M. K. O. Abiola.
 Kayode worked closely as a special assistant, confidant and trusted lieutenant of the billionaire publisher and international businessman for over four years, establishing and running the London office of the newspaper conglomerate.

-In May, 1995 Kayode left Newswatch and founded his own news magazine, Africa Today, one of Africa's international news magazines.

-He is a Commonwealth enthusiast.
-He is also one of the longest-serving members of The Round Table Moot – the Editorial Board of the Commonwealth Journal of International Affairs and Policy Studies.
-Founded in 1910, The Round Table is Britain's oldest international affairs journal.
-Kayode retired from the editorial board in December 2024 after serving it for 31 years.
-He is now an Emeritus Member of the Board.
-In 2014, he was elected as a member of the Board of Trustees of The Round Table for three years till 2017; and reelected for another three-year term in 2023.
-He was also a trustee and Chairperson of the London Management Committee of the Commonwealth Journalists Association (CJA) and, with the late Derek Ingram, represented the CJA on the board of the Commonwealth Human Rights Initiative (CHRI) when it was founded.